-The bill provides over 100 billion dollars to states and localities to reduce the economic damage caused by the coronavirus pandemic.
-But it lumps the District ― which pays federal taxes ― in with U.S. territories like Puerto Rico and Guam, that do not.
+The bill provides more than $100 billion to states and localities to reduce the economic damage caused by the coronavirus pandemic.
+But it lumps the District ― which pays federal taxes ― in with U.S. territories, such as Puerto Rico and Guam, that do not.
 The distinction means Washington would receive only about $500 million in aid, unlike all 50 states that will receive a minimum of $1.25 billion.

 Democrats condemned the provision, accusing Republicans of being behind it.

 “Republican negotiators insisted on shortchanging residents who pay more taxes than people in 22 states.
-Shameful,” Sen. Chris Van Hollen (D-Md.) said on the floor on Wednesday.
+Shameful,” Sen. Chris Van Hollen (D-Md.) said on the Senate floor Wednesday.

 House Speaker Nancy Pelosi (D-Calif.) called the move “discriminatory” and said she wanted future legislation to deliver more funding to the nation’s capital.

 “It doesn’t make any sense,” she said at a Thursday press conference.